Basketry is an elegant, simple and sustainable craft.

 Break for a delicious, traditional lunch prepared in our Iron Age kitchen, and have a look inside our reconstructed Crannog roundhouse.

 Continue making your basket until it is finished using different techniques and weaves for the sides and rim.
+We will be finished by around 5.30pm.

 You will leave with your finished basket and the knowledge to continue making your own basketry, an information booklet and memories of a prehistoric experience.